Erkened/iOSTutorialOverlay/README.md

 - Init with a defined width and height, with or without a picture
 - Init with a custom CGRect frame, with or without a picture

-Once an overlay is created, it can be modified as such:
+Once an overlay is created, it can be modified and presented as such:
 ```swift
 let tutorialOverlay = JNTutorialOverlay(overlayName: "Whatever", width: 300, height: 300, opacity: 0.8, title: "My first tutorial", message: "This is the default overlay")
 tutorialOverlay.theme = .Light // Possible values are .Light and .Dark (default)